Friday, May 31, 2019

 Please also see my All-Time World Cup Team Index.

-Imagine Cristiano Roanldo and Lionel Messi playing on the same national team.
+Imagine Cristiano Roanldo and Lionel Messi playing on the same national team in a World Cup Final.
 And it could have happened.

 Cristiano Ronaldo's grandparents moved to Perth, Australia when he was 5 years old.
 His mother decided to stay behind in Portugal while her parents and siblings left for the Down Under.
 Meanwhile, it was reported Lionel Messi's parents also studied the idea of moving to Australia, but did not go through with the plan.
 If fate had it, both Ronaldo and Messi could be playing for Socceroos around the same time.